 \begin{rem} Finally, let us briefly consider non-closed Lagrangian submanifolds.
-This result is technically more challenging, as it requires the construction of the \textit{twisted wrapped Floer homology}, and the full details will appear in \cite{GromanMerry2020}.
+This result is technically more challenging, as it requires the construction of the \textit{twisted wrapped Floer homology}, and the full details will appear in \cite{GromanMerry2022}.

 If $S \subset N$ is a closed submanifold then the \textit{conormal bundle} $C^*S \subset T^*N$ consists of pairs $(q,p)$ such that $p|_{T_qS} = 0$.
 Thus if $S$ is a point $q$ then $C^*S = T_q^*N$, and if $S = N$ then $C^*N$ is the zero section.
 One checks easily that $C^*S$ is a Lagrangian submanifold of $(T^*N, \omega_{ \sigma})$ if and only if $ \sigma|_S = 0$; moreover $H_*(S ; \mathbb{Z}) \to H_*(N ; \mathbb{Z})$ is injective if and only if $H_*(C^*S; \mathbb{Z}) \to H_*( T^*N; \mathbb{Z})$ is injective.
-In this case the vanishing of symplectic cohomology gives almost everywhere existence (with respect to energy) of magnetic chords that start and end in $C^*S$ whenever $ \sigma|_S =0$ and $S$ is $H_*$-injective. \end{rem}
+In this case the vanishing of symplectic cohomology gives almost everywhere existence (with respect to energy) of magnetic chords that start and end in $C^*S$, whenever $ \sigma|_S =0$ and $S$ is $H_*$-injective. \end{rem}

 \textit{Outline:} In Section \ref{sec:prelim} we present various preliminaries on the geometry of magnetic cotangent bundles.
-In Sections \ref{sec:disspative}-\ref{sec:estimate_proofs} we construct the symplectic cohomology groups $SH^*(T^*N ; \omega_{ \sigma})$ and prove Theorem \ref{thm:main}.
+In Sections \ref{sec:disspative}-\ref{sec:estimate_proofs} we construct the symplectic cohomology groups $SH^*(T^*N \! \colon \! \omega_{ \sigma})$ and prove Theorem \ref{thm:main}.
 Finally, Proposition \ref{thm:hz-finite}, and Proposition \ref{pr:non-contractible} and Proposition \ref{pr:lagrangian} and are proved in Section \ref{sec:applications}.

-\textit{Acknowledgements:} We thank Mohammed Abouzaid, Gabriel P. Paternain and Jake.
-P. Solomon for helpful discussions.
+\textit{Acknowledgements:} We thank Mohammed Abouzaid, Gabriel P. Paternain, Jake.
+P. Solomon and Gleb Smirnov for helpful discussions.
 The first author was supported during various stages of the work by the ISF Grant 1747/13, Swiss National Science Foundation (grant \#200021$\_$156000) and by the Simons Foundation/SFARI ($\#$385571,M.A.).
-The second author is supported by the Swiss National Science Foundation (grant \#182564).
+The second author was supported by the Swiss National Science Foundation (grant \#182564).